I am a UX/UI designer and founder of Opacity, a design studio based in Singapore.

 What do I do, anyway?

-In a nutshell, I design and develop websites that work.
+In a nutshell, I design products that work.

-Lack of clarity, bad navigation, awful search results, or simply slow loading may cost your business as your users leave the website without taking any desired action.
+Lack of clarity, bad navigation, or simply slow loading may cost your business as your users leave the product without taking any desired action.

 Thus, it will increase your revenue without a need to increase your advertising spend.